redis/redis-doc/docs/data-types/sets.md

 {{< /clients-example >}}

 Here I've added three elements to my set and told Redis to return all the elements.
-There is no order guarantee with a set -- Redis is free to return the elements in any order at every call, since there is no contract with the user about element ordering.
+There is no order guarantee with a set.
+Redis is free to return the elements in any order at every call.

-Redis has commands to test for membership.
-This can be both a single item or a variadic command to test membership for multiple items at once:
+Redis has commands to test for set membership.
+These commands can be used on single as well as multiple items:

 {{< clients-example sets_tutorial smismember >}}
 > SISMEMBER bikes:racing:france bike:1